 Karen is a Framingham native who grew up a stones throw away from the original J&M diner.
 Karen owned a successful nail salon called “PersoNAILities” for many years as well.
 She studied Vocal Performance at Berklee College of Music in Boston and for over 25 years she had a successful career as a professional singer.
 Most of those years were with “Night Shift,” a band that was named VH1’s busiest bands in the country.
 Karen has performed all over New England, NYC, Miami, Palm Beach and the Bahamas and was featured on International Commercials, recordings on TV, magazines and radio.
 She has since left that industry full-time, to focus her energy on family, CrossFit and of course, the Diner.
 She hopes to write and record more in the future.

-Libby is not just a manager, she is our official 4th daughter, bestest friend, and aunt/sister to our kids.
+Libby is not just our General Manager, she is our official 4th daughter, bestest friend, and aunt/sister to our kids.
 Libby is also a native of Framingham.
-She attended Johnson & Wales and has been with us since the beginning.
-We’ve had the honor and pleasure of watching her grow from a little girl, to the woman she is today, and now a phenomenal mother.
+She attended Johnson & Wales and has been with us since the beginning in 1998.
+We’ve had the honor and pleasure of watching her grow from a young girl, to the woman she is today, and now a phenomenal mother.
 We love our “Little Man,” Owen, who has has now taken over Simone’s “Kids Korner” menu.
 We are so fortunate to have her part of the Diner and part of our lives.

 PAST, PRESENT & FUTURE